 - Subacute and chronic

 The clinical features vary depending on the underlying cause and severity of cerebellar injury.
-Symptoms manifest ipsilaterally to the lesion site.
+Symptoms manifest ipsilaterally to the site of the lesion.

 Gait ataxia: abnormal wide-based and unsteady gait; irregular, uncoordinated activity of the muscles of pelvic girdle and/or lower limbs

 - Unsteadiness that occurs independently of whether the eyes are open or closed ( cannot be performed)

 - ositive: p (the patient rotates more than 45° around their central axis while pacing on the spot)

 - Inability to sit upright and/or stand without support; most apparent in the sitting position

 - Occurs due to damage to the cerebellar vermis